Rapinoe, Bronze and Hegerberg lead nominees for 2019 Women's Ballon d'Or | Goal.com

 Fischer picked up both the German league and cup before that with Wolfsburg, while Asllani returned to her best form in Sweden at Linkoping and Jakobsson continued her goal-scoring ways with Montpellier in France.

 Four more of Lyon's treble-winners join Bronze and Hegerberg, with Dzsenifer Marozsan, Amandine Henry, Sarah Bouhaddi and Wendie Renard all nominated.
-The latter three were part of the French side that reached the quarter-finals at their home World Cup, only to lose to eventual champions, the USA.
+The latter three were part of the French side that reached the quarter-finals at their home World Cup, only to lose to the eventual champions.
 Marozsan also crashed out in the last eight with Germany, albeit after barely featuring for her country having broken her toe in the group stages.

 Finally, Stateside pair Sam Kerr and Marta complete the 20-name list.
 Marta became the all-time World Cup top-scorer this summer by netting twice for Brazil, while Kerr bagged her first goals at the tournament - five, to be exact, in just four games.